db47h/ragel/README.md

 The `ragel.Interface` implementation discussed above brings a `*State` instance `s`, into the scope of actions in ragel state machine definitions.
 Actions can use its `Emit`, `Errorf` and `Newline` methods.
 The first two are mostly self-explanatory.
-Users need accurate line and column tracking must take care of calling Newline at the right place, especially when ignoring white space (see how this is done in the above example).
+Users who need accurate line and column tracking must take care of calling `Newline` at the right place, especially when ignoring white space (see how this is done in the above example).

-The `State.SaveVars` and `State.GetVars` methods manage the standard ragel state variables and are only meant to be used by the ragel.Interface implementation.
+The `State.SaveVars` and `State.GetVars` methods manage the standard ragel state variables and are only meant to be used by the `ragel.Interface` implementation.
 As such, they must not be used by client code and should be considered private for all intents and purposes.